wyfo/apischema/README.md

 ## Why another library?

-(If you wonder what the difference is with *pydantic* library, see the [dedicated section of the documentation](https://wyfo.github.io/apischema/difference_with_pydantic/), you will find a lot of difference.)
+(If you wonder how this differs from the *pydantic* library, see the [dedicated section of the documentation](https://wyfo.github.io/apischema/difference_with_pydantic/) — there are many differences.)

 This library fulfills the following goals:

-- stay as close as possible to the standard library (dataclasses, typing, etc.) — as a consequence do not need plugins for editors/linters/etc.;
+- stay as close as possible to the standard library (dataclasses, typing, etc.) — as a consequence we do not need plugins for editors/linters/etc.;
 - be adaptable, provide tools to support any types (ORM, etc.);
 - avoid dynamic things like using raw strings for attributes name - play nicely with your IDE.